elipri/bookish/README.md

 # Bookish
 Bookish is a simple library API.
+Users can add books, rate and comment them, and add their favorite quotes.